 Top 15 Best Manga With An Evil Villain MC (Ranked)This post may contain affiliate links.
 If you buy something we may get a small commission at no extra cost to you.
 (Learn more).

-Heroes are easily the protagonist in most stories.
+Heroes are usually the protagonist in most stories.

 After all, they’re chivalrous, gallant, and easy to look up to.
 However not all main characters are good guys.
 Some are vile, heinous, despicable villains.

-Well either way, I’ve come up a huge list of the best manga with villains for an MC.
+Well either way, I’ve come up with this huge list of the best manga featuring villains as a main character.
+Enjoy!

 15. Masamune-kun no Revenge (Masamune-kun’s Revenge)